-Multi-Pivot Tracker for the loadcarrying run occasionally improves the situation, but more often it's just temporary and the belt will eventually slice through the obstacle.
 Many operators have realised that pivoting an idler is a quicker and more effective way to steer a belt.
-This common approach is called "knocking an idler," striking it with a hammer to move it slightly and realign the belt.
+This approach is called "knocking an idler", whereby it is struck with a hammer and moved slightly to realign the belt.

 Equipment manufacturers have also designed components to help align a belt, and these solutions can be successful in specific applications.
-They include specially shaped rollers, angled idlers and devices that apply pressure to the belt edge to push it back in line.
-"Although these mechanisms can improve a belt that's consistently offcentre in one direction, they do not react to dynamic belt movement, meaning that they don't correct intermittent belt wander," Marshall says.
+They include specially-shaped rollers, angled idlers and devices that apply pressure to the belt edge to push it back in line.

+"While these mechanisms can improve a belt that's consistently off-centre in one direction, they do not react to dynamic belt movement, meaning that they don't correct intermittent belt wander," Marshall said.

 "To combat such changing conditions, engineers designed the tracking idler.
 Unlike the edge correction approach, the device senses belt movement in either direction and pivots the idler slightly to steer the belt back into position.

-It doesn't apply a great deal of force to the edges, which can damage a belt and splices.
-When the belt is running true, it remains centred, and when it senses a misaligned condition, it gently corrects the belt."
-Unfortunately, to accommodate limited space availability, tracking idlers typically have short sensing arms.
-This requires a fairly large belt displacement to create a small movement of the idler.
-Although these designs do tend to improve tracking, there are limits to how much correction they can deliver, and short sensing arms can actually pinch a belt if the idler pivots too far.
-To combat this, some operators choose to "tie off" a tracking idler to limit its movement.
-Although the practice can help preserve the belt, it doesn't address significant mistracking.
-A NEW APPROACH To overcome the limitations of existing belt alignment devices, Martin Engineering has developed the Multi-Pivot Belt Tracker, which employs sensors, pivoting idlers and geometry to align a wandering belt.
-The sensors avoid pinching the belt, and the engineered geometry amplifies any detected misalignment to create a greater pivot.
-Multi-Pivot Belt Trackers use longer arms than other designs, positioning the
+"It doesn't apply a great deal of force to the edges, which can damage a belt and splices.
+When the belt is running true, it remains centred, and when it senses a misalignment, it gently corrects the belt."

+To accommodate limited space availability, tracking idlers typically have short sensing arms.
+This requires a large belt displacement to create a small movement of the idler.

+While these designs do tend to improve tracking, there are limits to how much correction they can deliver, and short sensing arms can actually pinch a belt if the idler pivots too far.

+To combat this situation, some operators choose to "tie off" a tracking idler to limit its movement.
+While the practice can help preserve the belt, it doesn't address significant mistracking.

+To overcome the limitations of existing belt alignment devices, Martin Engineering has invented and patented a multi-pivot belt tracker which employs sensors, pivoting idlers and geometry to align a wandering belt.

+The sensors avoid pinching the belt and the engineered geometry amplifies any detected misalignment to create a greater pivot.

-"Knocking" an idler with a mallet to change its position guide rolls further from the pivot roller, as well as closer to the belt edge.
-The closer proximity allows guide rolls to sense very slight misalignments and make immediate corrections.
+Multi-pivot belt trainers use longer arms than other designs, positioning the guide rolls further from the pivot roller and closer to the belt edge.
+This allows guide rolls to sense very slight misalignments and make immediate corrections.
 Rather than waiting for a powerful mistracking force, the longer arms require considerably less pressure to move the pivot roller.
-The result is better correction with no pinch points and less wear on conveyor and tracking equipment, for a longer and more efficient service life.
+This results in better correction with no pinch points and less wear on conveyor and tracking equipment, for a longer and more efficient service life.

 Specific designs are available for both the load-carrying belt path and the return run.

-"Installing trackers is the economical solution, but operators should do a full analysis and consider also addressing other causal issues," Marshall adds.
+"Installing trackers is the economical solution, but operators should do a full analysis and consider addressing other causal issues," Marshall said.
 "By focusing solely on belt alignment, plant personnel may miss other opportunities to increase production and relieve some of the burden on their system."

 Keeping the belt centred and moving quickly is the key to high production, controlled operating cost and a safer workplace.

-"Misalignment causes downtime and costs money," Marshall concludes.
-"But nothing causes more downtime and expense than a destructive belt fire or other catastrophe as a result of inattention to mistracking problems." • Cory Goldbeck is with Martin Engineering. www.martin-engineering.com
+"Misalignment causes downtime and costs money," Marshall said.
+"But nothing causes more downtime and expense than a destructive belt fire or other catastrophe as a result of inattention to mistracking problems."